 Jeremiah S. Chechik was the special guest at Arclight Studios in Hollywood a few years ago when they hosted a screening of his directorial debut, “National Lampoon’s Christmas Vacation.”
 The third and most beloved in the “Vacation” franchise has long since become a holiday classic, and it is the Christmas film many families watch during the holiday season instead of “A Christmas Carol” and “It’s a Wonderful Life.”
-After the movie was over and the end credits were all done, Chechik came up quickly to the front of the audience before anyone could introduce him and said, ”I haven’t seen it since the day it opened!”
+After the movie was over and the end credits were all done, Chechik quickly came up to the front of the audience before anyone could introduce him and said, ”I haven’t seen it since the day it opened!”

-The screenplay was written by the late John Hughes and was inspired by an article Hughes wrote for the National Lampoon called “Christmas ’59.”
+The screenplay was written by the late John Hughes and was inspired by an article he wrote for the National Lampoon Magazine called “Christmas ’59.”
 Chechik tipped his hand to Hughes’ wonderful writing and went on to say it was originally written as a stand-alone movie.
 Warner Brothers, however, read it and immediately wanted to integrate it into the “Vacation” franchise.

-When asked how he got the job to direct, Chechik explained he was directing what he called “high profile” commercials back in a time when it was unusual to go from doing commercials to directing feature films.
+When asked how he got the job to direct, Chechik explained he was directing what he described as “high profile” commercials back in a time when it was unusual to go from doing commercials to directing feature films.
 His work eventually got him discovered by Steven Spielberg who ended up giving him an office at Amblin Entertainment.
-This brought a lot of awareness to his visual style, and both Chase and Hughes soon became adamant he be the next one to direct the next “Vacation” movie.
+This brought a lot of awareness to his visual style, and both Chase and Hughes soon became adamant he would be the one to direct the next “Vacation” movie.

 With this being his first film, Chechik said he was determined not to back down on actors who wanted to exert their power over him.
 While it’s tempting to think he and Chase didn’t get along as Chase’s reputation for being hard to work will never disappear, Chechik said they actually had a great working relationship on set.
 This came after he admitted to not being a big fan of Chase’s comedy as he described it as being “very broad.”
 Chechik described Chase as having a very strong point of view, a very clear intention of what the movie is about, and they worked together to find things which worked.

 “Christmas Vacation’s” budget was $27 million, and its shooting schedule lasted for 60 days.
 Much of the movie was shot in Breckinridge, Colorado while other scenes were shot the following summer at Warner Brothers in Burbank, California.
 Chechik was happy to say Hughes had his back throughout the whole production.
 When the movie went through previews, the studio heads pressured him to cut the scene where the cat got electrocuted.
 Chechik claimed he resisted the pressure and kept it in because he thought it was funny (and it was) and that he was more of a dog person anyway.
-The test audiences also loved the scene, and the studio heads didn’t bother keeping the moment out of the movie’s trailer.
+The test audiences also loved the scene, and the studio heads didn’t bother keeping this moment out of the movie’s trailer.

 Chechik said “Christmas Vacation” worked so well because we truly cared about Clark Griswold and what he went through.
 The mood of certain scenes was very important to him, especially the one with Chase in the attic where he watched home movies of past Christmases with tears filling his eyes.
 Looking at this made Chechik point out the way comedy should be done in movies: